TrentBrick/PyTorchDiscreteFlows/README.md

 ## State of Library

-To my knowledge as of May 28th 2020, this is the only functional demo of discrete normalizing flows in PyTorch.
+To my knowledge as of July 3rd 2020, this is the only functional demo of discrete normalizing flows in PyTorch.
 The code in edward2 (implemented in TF2 and Keras, lacks any tutorials.
 Since the release of this repo and because of correspondence with the authors of the original paper, demo code for reproducing Figure 2 using Edward2 has been shared [here](https://github.com/google/edward2/blob/a0f683ffc549add74d82405bc81073b7162cd408/examples/quantized_ring_of_gaussians.py).

 With collaboration from [Yashas Annadani](https://github.com/yannadani) and Jan Francu, I have been able to reproduce the paper's Figure 2 discretized mixture of Gaussians with this library.